HorabikJ/java-gym-coders-lab/README.md

     * see all training classes for given instructor or training type
     * register as a user

+* User can do:
+    * update all his properties (i.e. name, password, email...)
+    * make and cancel a reservation for his training classes
+    * see his future and past reservations

 * Admin can do:
     * register new admin
     * delete any regular user or set his account as inactive